BernardoDenkvitts/Zuum/README.md

   <a href="#📖-api-reference">API Reference</a> &#xa0;
 </p>

 Zuum is a backend application for a real-time ride-hailing system.
-Passengers request rides, drivers get instant notifications, and once a ride is accepted, passengers can track their driver’s location in real time.
+Passengers request rides, drivers get instant notifications, and once a ride is accepted, passengers can track their driver’s location in real-time.

 ## 🌟 Main Features